 By Martin D’Souza | Opening Doorz Editorial | August 10, 2018

-She has this capacity to turn heads whenever she walks into a room.
-If she is already in a room, her sheer presence draws your attention towards her.
-Once your attention is diverted (towards her), it stays onto her.
+She has the capacity to turn heads whenever she walks into a room.
+If she is already in a room, her sheer presence draws your attention toward her.
+Once your attention is diverted (towards her), it stays on her.
 Apart from literally standing a few inches taller than those around her, she has this aura that comes from a ‘spiritual calm’ that resides deep within her being and which reflects on her face.

 Manveer believes in being high on life with the many blessings God bestows on her daily.
 Like us, she also believes in Celebrating Life!